Rita1791/Benchmark-aware-WGS-preventive-genomics/docs/dataset_and_benchmark.md

 The final 50-region evaluation is the principal regional benchmark.

+## Benchmark interpretation

+The 5-, 25-, and 50-region analyses represent nested or progressively expanded regional evaluations only if the underlying region definitions were constructed accordingly.

+The repository therefore reports these configurations as distinct benchmark scopes and does not assume statistical independence between them.

 ## Data categories

 | Data/resource | Repository | Local analysis |